Sandrasvk/Tic-Tac-Toe/README.md

   #Acknowledgments

   This project was inspired by a Youtube tutorial.
-I understand the logic from the tutortial.
 I understood the logic from the tutorial and then recreated the project with my own improvements like:
   *Using a single board list multiplied by 9 instead of writing 9 buttons manually *Renaming variables for a better readability.